Exercise: Getting Started with Playwright

 npx playwright show-report

-We should then get the following message telling us the report is being served locally and a browser window opens with the report.
+The following message tells us the report is being served locally, and a browser window opens with the report.

 Serving HTML report at http://localhost:9323.
 Press Ctrl+C to quit.